 When do the applications for the Post-Doctoral Bridging Fellowship open?

-The applications for the Post-Doctoral Bridging Programme are now closed.
+The applications for the Post-Doctoral Bridging Programme are now open.

 When will the application process close?

 Applications for the Spring 2020 cohorts will close on 20th March 2020 midday.

 To apply please complete the application form for the Post-Doctoral Bridging Programme, from which you will be short listed and invited to an interview.

 Applications for the Post-Doctoral Programme will only be accepted with a written and signed statement of support from your line manager.
 This statement of support from your manager is included as part of the application form.

 The Partnership Agreement is included within the appendix of the application form and outlines the minimum expected of each of the partners, that is: the Fellow, their line manager, the Fellow’s mentorship team and the programme team.

 This Agreement doesn’t need to be completed at application stage, but is included for information.
 The agreement is available on the Post-Doctoral Bridging Programme homepage.

 For the Post-Doctoral Bridging Programme you will need to commit to a minimum of 48 days study time over a twelve month period.
 A number of programme days (a minimum of five) will be fixed dates which cannot be changed.
 The remaining study days can be flexible and negotiated with your mentorship team and employer.

 The Post-Doctoral Bridging Programme is a preparation programme that develops your skills and knowledge in advance of a Clinical Lectureship (or equivalent) application.
 There isn’t an official qualification awarded at the end of the programme, however it is a good addition to your CV.